KISV

 KISV (94.1 FM, "Hot 94.1") is a commercial radio station in Bakersfield, California.
-It airs a Rhythmic Top 40 radio format and is owned by American General Media.
+It airs a rhythmic contemporary radio format, and is owned by American General Media.
 Its studios are in the Easton Business Complex in southwest Bakersfield.

-KISV is a Class B FM station.
-It has an effective radiated power (ERP) of 4,500 watts.
-The transmitter is off Breckenridge Road, amid the towers for several other Bakersfield FM and TV stations, east of the city.
+KISV is a Class B FM station, with an effective radiated power (ERP) of 4,500 watts.
+Its transmitter is off Breckenridge Road, east of the city.